pmbusch/USA-EV-Lithium-GHG/README.md

 # GHG emissions reductions due to lithium usage in EV batteries - A US fleet model
 Comparison of United States (USA) life cycle greenhouse gas (GHG) emissions of electric vehicle (EV) fleet vs a combustion engine fleet, and the amount of lithium required for the EV fleet.

-If you identify any error in the source code or have any further suggestions please contact Pablo Busch at pmbusch@ucdavis.edu.
+If you identify any error in the source code or have any further suggestions please contact Pablo Busch at pmbuschh@gmail.com.

 # Organization